LukaszSelwa/min-cut/README.md

 - [x] heavy light decomposition
 - [x] finding pairs of paths interested in each other
 - [x] for each pair of interested paths P,Q finding list of edges interested another path
-- [ ] algorithm for finding minimum cut for every interesting path
+- [x] algorithm for finding minimum cut for every interesting path
     - [x] implement smawk algorithm
     - [x] implement algorithm for partial monge matrix
-    - [ ] use algorithms for finding minimum in monge arrays in project
+    - [x] use algorithms for finding minimum in monge arrays in project
+- [x] implement Karger's simpler algorithm
+- [ ] fix `makefile`
+- [ ] compile algorithms for benchmarking